Unispace365/ds_cinder/doc/basics/Path Rendering.md

 ### Clip Paths

 Paths can also be used to mask content.
 Just create your path, which can have any shape, and then call `nvpath::pushClipPath( mask )` to enable clipping.
-Subsequent paths and even basic OpenGL draw commands will be properly clipped by the mask until a call to `nvpath::popClipMask()` disables the clip mask again.
+Subsequent paths, SVG files and even basic OpenGL draw commands will be properly clipped by the mask until a call to `nvpath::popClipMask()` disables the clip mask again.
 A maximum number of 5 nested clip paths can be applied concurrently.
+These will be AND-ed together, causing content to only appear if within *all* clip paths.

 Alternatively, you can use the `nvpath::ScopedClipPath` class to do the pushing and popping for you.